Human Resources and Organization Development (MS)

 • Evaluate Outcomes

-• Integrate Foundational Knowledge and Skills
+• Integrate Foundational Knowledge and Skill

 Program Purpose: To prepare professionals who lead people, performance, development, and learning through discovery and critical inquiry.